Here’s how much data Snapchat uses:

-So if you want to know how much data Snapchat uses, then you’re in the right place.
+So if you want to learn all about how much data Snapchat uses, then you’re in the right place.

 Is it possible to spend 1GB of Internet (or even more) while you sleep, without even using your mobile phone at all?!